Last Update: November 2021

 Thai Food Culture

 Thai people love food, we all know that and nowhere is this more visible than in the Thai capital Bangkok.
 Next to numerous restaurants you will find food stalls and makeshift kitchens lining the streets everywhere.
-Some of them offer elaborate menus, other only sell snacks or maybe just one particular dish that the vendor is highly specialized in.
+Some of them offer an extensive menu, while others only sell snacks or maybe just one particular dish that the vendor is highly specialized in.

 Many Bangkokians don’t even bother to cook at home, ever.
 And why should they when food availability is so abundant, cheap and usually delicious.
 The Thai take advantage of this by eating the whole day through (or at least six times a day).
 It’s not the clock telling them when to eat, they just follow their appetite.